In other research, a stitch in time saves only six or seven.

 ESEARCHERS AT THE National Institutes of Health have just completed a five-year study to test the long-held hypothesis that "all work and no play makes Jack a dull boy."

 "It didn't seem to matter what day of the week we had our Jacks start their 'all work no play' routine," explained Dr. Cullen.
-"The next day, they were predictably going to resume the all-work behavior at the same rate as any other day.
+"The next day, they were predictably going to resume the all-work behavior at the same rate.
 This may help to explain some people's tendency to work weekends."

 Conversely, all play and no work did not turn out to make Jack an exciting boy, but instead a rather lazy and hedonistic one.